holgerw-chalmers/holgerw-chalmers.github.io/_publications/2018-06-11-bottomup-methodology-eceee.md

 paperurl: ''
 citation: 'Wiertzema, H., Åhman, M., & Harvey, S. (2018).
 Bottom-up methodology for assessing electrification options for deep decarbonisation of industrial processes.
 Paper presented at the <i>Eceee Industrial Summer Study Proceedings</i>, 2018-June 389-397.'
 ---
-**This paper present a bottom-up assessment methodology for electrification and is illustrated by means of a case study.**
+**This paper presents a bottom-up assessment methodology for electrification and is illustrated by means of a case study.**

 _Abstract_
 Industrial processes currently account for a signifcant share (25–35 %) of the world’s total energy demand and related emissions.
 During recent years, the amount of low-carbon electricity from renewable energy sources (such as wind and solar) has increased continuously.
 Tere is therefore an increasing interest